Dexter Morgan: Season six

 About a year later, in Season six, Dexter has begun searching for a preschool for Harrison, though his atheism conflicts with the religious preschools to which he applies.
 He finds a greater understanding through Brother Sam (Mos Def), an ex-con and murderer whom Dexter once considered killing, who has since become a born-again Christian who counsels other ex-cons.
 Dexter initially sees Brother Sam's religious conversion as a scam, but Brother Sam proves himself a truly changed man, and even helps Dexter through a crisis when Harrison undergoes an appendectomy.

 Shortly afterward, Brother Sam is shot and mortally wounded in his garage.
 Dexter realizes that a friend of Sam's, Nick (Germaine De Leon), is responsible, and swears revenge.
 On his deathbed, Sam forgives Nick and implores Dexter to do the same.
 Dexter considers sparing Nick when he initially appears remorseful, but that proves to be an act; after Sam refuses to press charges on his deathbed, Nick brags about what he did.
-An enraged Dexter drowns Nick in the surf, reawakening in him the presence of his dead brother, Brian, who begins to guide him in much the same way that Harry's presence once had.
+An enraged Dexter drowns Nick in the surf, reawakening in him the presence of his dead brother, Brian Moser, who begins to guide him in much the same way that Harry's presence once had.

 Brian convinces Dexter to go after Arthur Mitchell's son Jonah (Brando Eaton), who appears to have also become a killer.
 Dexter finally catches Jonah with the intent of killing him, but he relents when he sees that Jonah feels guilty about failing to protect his sister, who committed suicide by slitting an artery in a bathtub, similar to how Mitchell killed his victims.
 When Jonah and his mother discovered Jonah's sister, their mother blamed the children for their father's shortcomings.
 This enraged Jonah, who then killed his mother.
 Learning this new information, Dexter rejects Brian and reaffirms the "Code of Harry", leaving Jonah alive to forgive himself.